Trump clashes with sports world over player protests, invitation

 By Barbara Goldberg and Joel Schectman

-NFL Commissioner Roger Goodell said on Saturday that Trump's statements revealed “unfortunate lack of respect” for the NFL and its players.
+Responding to Trump's attacks on football players who protested during the national anthem, NFL Commissioner Roger Goodell said on Saturday Trump's statements revealed "unfortunate lack of respect" for the NFL and its players.

 Goodell's statement was released a day after Trump suggested any protesting football player was a "son of a bitch" and should lose his job.

-Later on Saturday, Trump said in Twitter messages, that if NFL players wanted "the privilege" of high salaries they "should stand for the National Anthem.
+Trump said in Twitter messages later on Saturday that, if NFL players wanted "the privilege" of high salaries, they "should stand for the National Anthem.
 If not, YOU'RE FIRED.
 Find something else to do!"

-Former San Francisco 49ers quarterback Colin Kaepernick stirred a polarizing national debate in 2016 after refusing to stand during pre-game renditions of the "Star Spangled Banner" to protest police violence against African-Americans.
-Several players have made similar gestures of protest before games since Kaepernick initiated his protest.
+Former San Francisco 49ers quarterback Colin Kaepernick stirred a polarizing national debate in 2016 after refusing to stand during pre-game renditions of the "Star Spangled Banner."

+Instead, Kaepernick put one knee to the ground to protest against police violence against African-Americans.
+Several players have since made similar gestures of protest before games.

 As commissioner, Goodell reports to NFL owners, some of whom have supported Trump in the past.
 New York Jets owner Woody Johnson, a major Trump presidential campaign donor, was confirmed by the Senate last month as Trump's pick to serve as U.S. ambassador to Britain.